nus-cs2113-AY2122S1/tp/docs/DeveloperGuide.md

       Expected: The command list will be printed to console.

 ### Getting university list and module list
-1. Listing the master university list.
+1. Listing the Master University List.
    1. Test case: `list /muni`

       Expected: The entire list of universities are printed.

-2. Listing the master module list
+2. Listing the Master Module List
    1. Test case: `list /mmod`

       Expected: The entire list of modules are printed.

-3. Listing the user selected university list.
+3. Listing the Selected University List.
    1. Test case: `list /suni`

       Expected: The user selected university list are displayed.

-4. Listing the user selected module list.
+4. Listing the Selected Module List.
    1. Test case: `list /smod`

       Expected: The user selected module list are displayed.